aishuv2114/Marketing-Analytics/SQL.md

  ![Screenshot_25](https://user-images.githubusercontent.com/113862057/192415416-cf9b216e-30cf-49c1-be4d-07bc2c12a451.png)

-## Marketing Analytics on E-commerce dataset using SQL - Part 4 of 5

 ### **User Analysis**

 **Objective**
-Analyzing repeat visits helps you understand user behavior and identify some of your most valuable customers
+Analyzing repeat visits helps us understand user behavior and identify some of our most valuable customers

 1)The marketing director has a request to pull data on how many of the website visitors come back for another session for 2014 to date.